gaboesquivel/gaboesquivel/content/experience/legalagent.md

     Built the TanStack Start admin with Microsoft SSO, document management, and retrieval categories.
   - Shipped bilingual voice with realtime transcription and speech synthesis.
-  - Tuned persona and AI SDK tool-calling in the Expo client from attorney usage.
+  - Tuned the AI agent's persona and AI SDK tool-calling from attorney usage.
 techStack:
   - TypeScript
   - React Native